denningk/gatsby-starter-typescript-jest/README.md

 1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-1.  **`.gitlab-ci.yml`**: This is a configuration file for deploying your site with [Gitlab-CI](https://about.gitlab.com/product/continuous-integration/).
+1.  **`.gitlab-ci.yml`**: This file is **optional**.
+It should be deleted if you are not going to be using GitLab-CI for automated deployments.
+This is a configuration file for deploying your site with [Gitlab-CI](https://about.gitlab.com/product/continuous-integration/).
 This YAML file details stages for building, testing, and deploying your Gatsby site to an AWS S3 bucket using Gitlab-CI.
 See [Deploying Your Gatsby Site to an S3 Bucket](#deploying-your-gatsby-site-to-an-s3-bucket) for more info.

 1.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.